-He went on unemployment, so we were bringing in a total of $3,100 a month and had $700 rent and a $500 premium for high risk insurance.
+He went on unemployment, so we were bringing in a total of $3,100 a month.
+Meanwhile, we had $700 rent and a $500 premium for high risk insurance.
 Plus a lot of specialist co-pays.
+So many co-pays.
 Did I mention the co-pays?
 Still, we managed to keep paying down debt thanks to perseverance and a lot of help from my mom.

-We decided to move down to Arizona where his health is better, and it has helped significantly.
+We decided to move down to Arizona for his health, and it has helped significantly.
 Unfortunately, he is still not able to work and has since gone on disability himself.

 Happily, I lucked — and I do mean lucked — into a job that I can do from home.
 I have an amazing boss who is incredibly understanding and also overpays me.
 Not that I feel the need to tell him that.

 Thanks to him — and plenty of hard work on our part — we were able to pay off the debt and even buy a house.
 Which is good because my in-laws were about to lose theirs, so guess who now lives in our guest house?